johnbeynon/render-deploy-action/README.md

-# Render Webhook action
+# Render Deploy action

-This action triggers a Render webhook.
-It needs the serviceID of the Render service to trigger the deploy on as well as the key (Get this from the webhook in the Render dashboard)
+This action triggers a Render deploy.
+It needs the serviceID of the Render service to trigger the deploy.

 ## Inputs

 ## `service-id`

-**Required** The serviceID of the Render service to trigger the webhook on
+**Required** The serviceID of the Render service to trigger the deploy on

-## `key`

-**Required** The key defined on the Render webhook service URL

 ## Example usage

+Use GitHub Action secrets to set the values of `service-id` and then add to your workflow with:

 ```
-uses: johnbeynon/render-webhook-action
+uses: johnbeynon/render-deploy-action
 with:
-	service-id: <SOMESERVICE>
+	service-id: ${{ secrets.some-render-service-id }}
-	key: <SOMEKEY>
 ```